cameronkerrnz/json-to-mmdb/README.md

 ## Build the image

-This will create an local image called json-to-mmdb:latest
+You will first require to have git submodules initialised to pull in the BATS unit-testing tool:

+    git submodule update --init --recursive

+Then build the container image

-    docker build -t json-to-mmdb:latest .
+    docker build -t cameronkerrnz/json-to-mmdb:latest .

-Normally this should get built using a Docker Hub automated build, but doing yourself is perfectly fine too.

 Most people should be able to just use cameronkerrnz/json-to-mmdb:latest, which should always be passing tests before getting tagged on Docker Hub.